 According to a study of song thrushes, when perceived by birds, cigarette butts were similar in appearance to the nest lining.
 So, they tend to use them as a convenient structural material.
 As a result of this incorporation, the toxic effects of exposure to cigarette butts cause genotoxic damage and may increase breeding costs.
 2 & 3

 How can we reduce the impact of cigarette filter on birds?

 To co-exist with other creatures around us, we need to speak in their language.
 Birds’ vision is different from that of humans, as they are able to see UV colors, so their reaction varies according to what they see.

 Research suggests that magpie birds ( a species that is is notorious for stealing shiny objects) tend to eat less food in the presence of shiny items and actually feel nervous around them.
 In this research, only two out of 64 birds picked up an item before dropping it immediately.
 4

-This behavior is known as neophobia.
+This behavior is known as Neophobia.

-Some scientists believe that the evolution of some prey has been on the same path.
+Some scientists believe that the evolution of some animals has been on the same path.
 Out of many, leaf beetles and fish evolved reflective coverings to camouflage or to confuse the flying predators.
 5

 In 2015, “Hungry Jack” a fast-food chain in Australia introduced a seagull deterrent chips package that scares off the birds who want to steal chips.